Do your development initiatives keep getting approved but then shelved? What's going wrong?

 Ensure that there is a simple, balanced way of tracking progress against the plan so that you can sense how well you're progressing through the journey and where intervention is required.

-The organization of the delivery team needs to be carefully considered.
+The organisation of the delivery team needs to be carefully considered.
 You might want to draw on selected expertise from across the business to promote cross-functional ownership but bear in mind that that might cause a distraction from day-to-day business demands and confusion with existing reporting lines.
 Would it be better to establish a dedicated team, asking certain people to focus exclusively on this project?
 If so, think about how business-as-usual would suffer and how those people would transition both out and back into their usual responsibilities.

 Wherever possible, assign tasks to people that reflect their ambitions.
 If your delivery team can see a way of furthering their own career and personal development aspirations through the change effort, they will be all the more motivated to achieve the change.
-This goes for vendors too.
+This goes for suppliers too.

 Build relationships that allow for mutual benefit to be derived from successful delivery.